Haxous742/Hostel-Management-System/README.md

 - Admin can see lists of all active complaints and pending leave applications.
 - One-click approval or rejection of leaves.
-- Option to delete community posts and flag user reports.

 ---